skimprem/relative-gravity-adjustment/README.md

 ## Class DataWrapper

 Wraps CG5, CG6 data and allows for the inversion.
-Inversion is started by passing a degree (drift) between 1 - 3 and the anchor  name.
+Inversion is started by passing a polynomial degree (drift) and the anchor name.
 If no anchor is specified, the first measurement of the circuit is taken.
 A tide correction ("default", "ETERNA", "Longman") can be requested and the effect of ocean loading can be removed.

-    result = data.invert(degree, anchor=anchor, tide="default", loading=False)

 Setting locations for benchmarks is required when you want to do tidal corrections and can be done by:

     data.setLocations("locations/stations.csv")

+The inversion result can be obtained:

+    result = data.invert(degree, anchor=anchor, tide="default", loading=False)

 Where the .csv is a tab delimited list of stations with latitudes and longitudes.
-See the example.
+See the example file.

 Returns an `InversionResult` class.